Apply through LSAC

 Applications must be submitted online.
 We do not charge an application fee.

-Attach a personal statement
+Attach personal statement

 Attach a scholarship addendum (if applicable)